waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **EXP.
 All:** Distributes EXP to all non-fainted party members.
 Pokémon at the level cap gain no actual EXP.

 ## III.
 Active Hypotheses & Long-Term Goals
 - **Pokémon Tower:** The stairs to the next floor are likely unlocked by defeating all trainers on the current floor.
-A Channeler at (13, 9) on 5F offers healing, but is currently inaccessible.
+A Channeler at (13, 9) on 5F offers healing, but is currently inaccessible until other conditions are met.
 - **Celadon Gym:** The gym might be un-bugged now that the Rocket Hideout is cleared.
 Will investigate after Pokémon Tower.
 - **Thirsty Guards:** Need to test if giving a guard a drink (e.g., Fresh Water) will grant passage to Saffron City.
 - **Snorlax (Route 16):** Requires the Poké Flute.
 Mr. Fuji is the most likely source after he is rescued from the Pokémon Tower.